Undergraduate Courses in Physics

 Lancaster University's Physics Department has an excellent reputation for both teaching and research.
 We offer a range of MPhys, MSci and BSc courses delivered in a well-equipped and well-funded environment.
 We are situated on an attractive 250 acre parkland campus with easy access to the City of Lancaster and we boast access to some of the finest countryside on the entire planet.

 How to Apply

 With the exception of our OpenPlus scheme, all applications must be made through UCAS for all of our degree courses, whether for entry to year 1 or direct entry to year 2.

 Typical entry requirements are given on the page for each specific degree scheme.
 We recommend that you consult a copy of the Physics Prospectus (see the top right of this page) before completing your application.
 You may also wish to consult the University Prospectus, available from the University's Admissions Office.

 We believe our campus is one of our strengths and encourage you to visit us before you make your final choice of where to study.

 When we receive your application, we'll check to see if you are likely to be qualified for the course for which you are applying.
 We may invite you to visit Lancaster for an interview and guided tours of our Department and the campus.

-We hold UCAS Interview Days on Thursdays during our teaching terms.
+We hold UCAS Interview Days on Wednesdays during our teaching terms.

-If you cannot find what you want, please do not hesitate to contact Admissions Tutor Professor Henning Schomerus.
+If you cannot find what you want, please do not hesitate to contact Admissions Tutor Prof. Henning Schomerus.